-There are many great answers to the question, why use cloth nappies, but here are some of the best ones:
+There are many great answers to the question, why use cloth nappies.
+Here are some of the best ones:

-- Choosing cloth can save over $1000, on your first child alone.
+Choosing reusables can save over $1000, on your first child alone.

-- Using cloth, rather than disposable nappies is around 40% better for the environment.
+Using washable nappies, rather than disposable nappies is around 40% better for the environment.

-- Disposable nappies contain chemicals which can be harmful against your babies skin, causing rashes and discomfort, or long term issues, so for many babies, reusable nappies are just a better option.
+Disposables contain chemicals which can be harmful against your babies skin, causing rashes and discomfort, or long term issues.
+For many babies, reusable nappies are just a better option.

 But doesn’t using cloth mean hours of soaking, boil washing and extra work?
 Aren’t washable nappies hard work?

-Modern cloth nappies are very different to the old style flat nappies and plastic pants, and many of the things that may put you off the idea of using cloth, just do not apply to modern cloth nappies.
-The reusable nappies on the market today come in a huge range of patterns and styles, are reliable and easy to use and care for.
+Modern cloth nappies are very different from the old-style flat nappies and plastic pants.
+Many of the things that may put you off the idea of using cloth, just do not apply to modern cloth nappies.
+The reusable nappies on the market today come in a huge range of patterns and styles.
+They are reliable and easy to use and care for.

-When asking why use cloth nappies?
-One of the first things that you might want to consider is how much money you can save by using them.
+When thinking about reusable nappies one of the first things that you might want to consider is how much money you can save by using them.
 Cloth nappies can be expensive to buy initially, but the savings that you will make over time are huge.
-Once you have purchased your cloth nappies, the only ongoing cost, is the expense of washing and possibly drying them.
-Depending on the nappies that you choose, you can save between $1000 and $4000 on your first baby alone, by using cloth nappies.
+Once you have purchased your reusables, the only ongoing cost is the expense of washing and possibly drying them.
+Depending on the nappies that you choose, you can save between $1000 and $4000 on your first baby alone.

 Some people worry that a cloth nappy can slow down a child walking or moving.
-Most of our great sportsmen and women will have grown up using cloth nappies, and it certainly didn’t slow them down.
+Most of our great sportsmen and women will have grown up using cloth nappies.
+It certainly didn’t slow them down.
 A bulky cloth nappy also actually holds your baby in a better position, particularly if there is any problem in the hip area.
 Added to the reduced chemicals against the skin, it’s altogether a more healthy option.